arbor-sim/arbor/doc/dev/communication.rst

 Exchange of Spikes
 ==================

-Communication of spikes is facilitated through the ``communicator::exchange`` method, which is
+We will start by discussing the exchange of spikes, an extended summary of the full communicator class can be found in the next section.
+Communication of spikes is facilitated through the ``communicator::exchange`` method. which is

 .. code-block:: c++